aframevr/aframe/docs/guide/building-an-advanced-scene.md

 </a-assets>
 ```

+The laser will now fire like a projectile on click:

+<p data-height="500" data-theme-id="0" data-slug-hash="YqPmzK" data-default-tab="result" data-user="mozvr" class="codepen">See the Pen <a href="http://codepen.io/team/mozvr/pen/YqPmzK/">Laser Shooter - Step 5</a> by MozVR (<a href="http://codepen.io/mozvr">@mozvr</a>) on <a href="http://codepen.io">CodePen</a>.</p>

 ### collider Component

-Last step is to add a collider component so we can detect when the laser hits an entity.
-We can do this using `THREE.Raycaster`, drawing a ray from one end of the laser, defined as a cylinder, to the other, then continuously checking if one of the targets is intersecting the ray.
-If a target is intersecting our ray, we tell it with an event that a collision occurred:
+The last step is to add a collider component so we can detect when the laser hits an entity.
+We can do this using the [three.js Raycaster][raycaster], drawing a ray (line) from one end of the laser to the other, then continuously checking if one of the enemies are intersecting the ray.
+If an enemy is intersecting our ray, then it is touching the laser, and we use an event to tell the enemy that it got hit:

 ```html
 AFRAME.registerComponent('collider', {